vcmi/vcmi/docs/modders/Mod_File_Format.md

 	// "Mechanics", "Interface", "Heroes", "Graphical", "Expansion", "Creatures", "Compatibility", "Artifacts", "AI"
 	//
 	// Some mod types have additional effects on your mod:
 	// Translation: mod of this type is only active if player uses base language of this mod.
 See "language" property.
+	// Additionally, if such type is used for submod it will be hidden in UI and automatically activated if player uses base language of this mod.
+This allows to provide locale-specific resources for a mod
 	// Compatibility: mods of this type are hidden in UI and will be automatically activated if all mod dependencies are active.
 Intended to be used to provide compatibility patches between mods
 	"modType" : "Graphical",